 - Room deodorizers

-Insecticides, herbicides, pesticides, and rat poison are all toxic for your bird.
+Insecticides, herbicides, pesticides, and rat poison are all toxic.
 If you need to treat your home, be sure it’s nowhere near the cage.
-You may even need to remove the bird during any treatment times.
+You may need to remove the cockatiel entirely during any treatment times.

 You should avoid putting anything on your cockatiel except for vet-approved substances.

-For example, BMC Veterinary Research has a case study of a pet cockatiel that convulsed, vomited, and then went comatose 30 minutes after its owner applied 3 drops of tea tree oil directly on its right wing.
+BMC Veterinary Research has a case study of a pet cockatiel that convulsed, vomited, and then went comatose 30 minutes after its owner applied 3 drops of tea tree oil directly on its right wing.
 The cockatiel survived due to being hospitalized and treated immediately.
-Even if something can be applied topically to humans or other animals, this doesn’t mean that it can be used on your pet cockatiel.

-Cockatiels are low-maintenance parrots that are good for beginners.
-As long as you care for your new pet properly, it will be a friend for decades.
+Cockatiels are relatively low-maintenance parrots that are good for beginners.
+As long as you care for your new pet properly, it will be your friend for decades.